-- (a) One-on-one and group briefings between the Company and investors or analysts must be restricted to discussion of previously disclosed information. - (b) A member of the Disclosure Committee should be present at all one-on-one and group briefings to ensure that no undisclosed Price Sensitive Information is discussed. - (c) Where it is not possible for a member of the Disclosure Committee to attend a one-on-one group briefing: - (i) a member of the Disclosure Committee must be fully briefed immediately after that briefing to determine whether any Price Sensitive Information may have been inadvertently disclosed; and - (ii) where any Director, executive officer or other Staff member of the Company who participated at that briefing considers that a matter was raised that might constitute a previously undisclosed price-sensitive matter, they must immediately refer that matter to a member of the Disclosure Committee. - (d) If a member of the Disclosure Committee considers that Price Sensitive Information was inadvertently disclosed at a briefing, the Company must immediately release that information to ASX. - (e) Information provided to analysts and investors during a one-on-one or group briefing (such as PowerPoint slides) must be provided to ASX for release to the market and posted on the Company's website as soon as practical.
+- (a) One-on-one and group briefings between the Company and investors or analysts must be restricted to discussion of previously disclosed information. - (b) A member of the Disclosure Committee should be present at all one-on-one and group briefings to ensure that no undisclosed Price Sensitive Information is discussed. - (c) Where it is not possible for a member of the Disclosure Committee to attend a one-on-one group briefing: - a member of the Disclosure Committee must be fully briefed immediately after that briefing to determine whether any Price Sensitive Information may have been inadvertently disclosed; and - (ii) where any Director, executive officer or other Staff member of the Company who participated at that briefing considers that a matter was raised that might constitute a previously undisclosed price-sensitive matter, they must immediately refer that matter to a member of the Disclosure Committee. - (d) A record of all meetings and briefings with investors or analysts will be kept, including confirmation that no new material information was disclosed. - (e) If a member of the Disclosure Committee considers that Price Sensitive Information was inadvertently disclosed at a briefing, the Company must immediately release that information to the ASX.

+(f) Information provided to analysts and investors during a one-on-one or group briefing (such as PowerPoint slides) must be provided to the ASX for release to the market in accordance with the Applicable Rules and posted on the Company's website as soon as practical.